Fuzzball Documentation

 • Have /scratch and LOG_LEVEL environment variables set

-• Mount the scratch at /scratch
+• Mount the scratch volume at /scratch

-• Timeout after 1 hour and retry up to 2 times on failure
+• Timeout after 1 hour

 • Request 2 CPU cores and 4GB of memory